GenBench/genbench_cbt_2023/README.md

 #   ...
 #  }
 ```
-Alternatively, you can use [GenbenchTaskViewer](https://github.com/GenBench/genbench_cbt/blob/main/notebooks/GenBenchTaskViewer.ipynb) notebook to visualize your task.
+Alternatively, you can use [GenbenchTaskViewer.ipynb](https://colab.sandbox.google.com/github/GenBench/genbench_cbt/blob/backend_dev/notebooks/GenBenchTaskViewer.ipynb) on Google Colab to view your task.

 8. **Run tests to validate your task.**
 ```bash